allthingsclowd/docker_rpi3_python_iot_api/README.md

 ```bash
 docker container run -d -p 4321:8989 --name my-python-iot-demo --deviie /dev/gpiomem allthingscloud/rpi3-python-iot-api
 ```
+# Verification
+## Using curl
+curl http://<raspberry pi ip address>:4321/   <-- Returns the status of the LED curl http://<raspberry pi ip address>:4321/17/on   <-- Turns on the LED attached to GPIO17 and Returns a json status response curl http://<raspberry pi ip address>:4321/17/off   <-- Turns off the LED attached to GPIO17 and Returns a json status response

+## Using a browser
+Navigate to :
+http://<raspberry pi ip address>:4321/   <-- Returns the status of the LED http://<raspberry pi ip address>:4321/17/on   <-- Turns on the LED attached to GPIO17 and Returns a json status response http://<raspberry pi ip address>:4321/17/off   <-- Turns off the LED attached to GPIO17 and Returns a json status response

 Similar golang and nodejs docker images can be found in my github repos - https://github.com/allthingsclowd